invertase/react-native-firebase/pages/quick-start/existing-project.md

 ---
-title: 'Quick Start: Existing Project'
+title: Integrate into an Existing Project
 description: Integrate Firebase into an existing React Native project
 ---

-# Quick Start: New React Native project
+# Integrate into an Existing Project

+## Guide

+## Next